Rohitkumar15697/MachineLearning-Repository/README.md

 # MachineLearning-Repository
-About Me-: My name is Rohit Bhardwaj.
+About Me-: My name is Rohit Kumar.
 I have done b.tech in 2020 from Bipin Tripathi Kumaon Istitute of Technology, Dwarahat uttarakhand, india.
 I am a fresher and i want a work for imporving my financial condition.
 Pleases contact me if your company have requirement. my email is- rk221377@gmail.com
 1. About GUI_diabetes_predictor-:
 	This program is uses logistic regression to calculate the percentage of the diabetic or not diabetic patient.
 I have taken so much time to